consoledotdev/home/content/tools/website-monitoring.md

 {{< tools/category-review/card-heading name="Pingdom" anchor="pingdom" thumbnail="/img/favicons/www.pingdom.com.png" url="https://www.pingdom.com/" score="none" >}}

-Pingdom is one of the oldest website / synthetic monitoring tools - I remember using it more than a decade ago when there were not many options, and it did a great job!
+Pingdom is one of the oldest website monitoring tools - I remember using it more than a decade ago when there were not many options, and it did a great job!
 Since then, it has been acquired by Solarwinds and brought into their cloud monitoring portfolio.

 If you used Pingdom in the past, you can still see some of the old UI elements, some of which appear in the documentation and in-product videos/graphics.